Ray-Subahri/turtlesnake/README.md

-**The classic game 'Snake' written in python using the turtle library.**
+This is the classic game 'Snake' written in python using the turtle library.

 **Stage 1:**
 Create head, fruit and controls